notscottish/shootlist/README.md

 This script will take as input a list of FQDNs.

 For each FQDN, the script will:
-* Get the DNS record type (CNAME or A record)
-* Get the DNS response
+* Perform a DNS lookup
-* Get the IP
+* Parse the response for DNS record type and IP address
 * Get the encoding type (UTF-8, ASCII...)
-(Note: If the encoding is in the HTTP response, uses this.
-Otherwise, it parse the response using the chardet package to make a guess)
+(Note: If the encoding is in the HTTP response, uses this, otherwise parses the response using the chardet package to make a guess)

-Output is in comma separated values (CSV) format.
+* Does a Geo IP lookup
+* Calls the external "certdump.sh" bash script, which grabs the cert and parses out the CN, SAN, and serial number
+* Outputs all discovered information to "output.csv".

 # Setup